Welcome to today's edition of the Rush 24-7 podcast.

 So, Katrina, how much feedback on that 40-minute press conference are you getting?

-My inbox is so full right now from so many people across the country saying finally, people are so fed up and frustrated with the hypocrisy on the way Republicans are covered versus the way Democrats are covered or lack thereof.
+My inbox is so full right now from so many people across the country saying finally people are so fed up and frustrated with the hypocrisy on the way Republicans are covered versus the way Democrats are covered or lack thereof.

-And that's what Trump was Trump was not bullying these people because they demanded answers on his on his vet donations, what Trump was, he was he was not avoiding scrutiny, answered their questions.
+Trump was not bullying these people because they demanded answers on his vet donations.

-He's got these 27-year-old young journalists out there, and and all he was pointing out is that where is the scrutiny of Mrs. Clinton?
+And all he was pointing out is that where is the scrutiny of Mrs. Clinton?

 Where is the same scrutiny of Democrat candidates?